SWC Walk 4 : Merstham to Tattenham Corner

 The most convenient station to return from is Tattenham Corner.
 It has a half-hourly service to London Bridge, switching to Victoria on Mon–Fri evenings.
-Epsom Downs station is hidden away at the end of a residential road to the north of the racecourse; it has an hourly service to Victoria, Mon–Sat only.
+A little-used station called Epsom Downs is hidden away at the end of a residential road to the north of the racecourse; it has an hourly service to Victoria, Mon–Sat only.

 There are several bus routes serving Walton-on-the-Hill but none to Mogador, so you would need to call a taxi if you wanted to finish the walk after lunch there.

-Car drivers could manage the Main Walk by parking in Purley or Coulsdon and taking separate train services to and from the start and destination stations.
-The Circular Walks are simpler, however, as there are free car parks on the edge of Epsom Downs.
+Car drivers could manage the Main Walk by parking in Coulsdon and travelling to the start from Coulsdon South station, returning from Tattenham Corner to Coulsdon Town.
+The Circular Walks are simpler as there are free car parks on the edge of Epsom Downs.

-The suggested lunchtime pub is the Sportsman (01737-246655) at Mogador, after 8 km on the Main Walk and 7¼ km on the Circular Walk.
+The suggested lunchtime pub is The Sportsman (01737-246655) at Mogador, after 8 km on the Main Walk and 7¼ km on the Circular Walk.
 It was renovated and enlarged in 2008 and has a large beer garden.
-This pub serves excellent home-cooked food, including a good selection of burgers and ciabattas.
+This pub serves good home-cooked food, including a wide selection of burgers and ciabattas.

 An earlier lunch is possible on the Circular Walks as the outward route passes close to the Fox & Hounds (01737-817744) in Walton-on-the-Hill.
-In the afternoon all the walk variations go near a few more refreshment places in this village, although the conveniently-placed Blue Ball pub on the edge of Banstead Heath closed in 2012.
+In the afternoon all the walk variations go near a few more refreshment places in this village, including the conveniently-placed Blue Ball (01737-819003) on the edge of Banstead Heath; this re-opened in 2015 as a Whiting & Hammond pub after being closed for several years.
 The nearby Grey Dove café (see below) does light lunches.
 A little further on The Bell (01737-812132) – a quirky pub known locally as The Rat – does snacks, but is closed on weekday afternoons.

-At the end of the walk you could get a quick snack from the Downs Lunch Box kiosk.
+At the end of the walk you could get a quick snack from the Downs Lunch Box kiosk (open daily).
 This corner of Epsom Downs is dominated by the large Tattenham Corner Beefeater (01737-351454), which has fine views over the racecourse.
-Alternatively, you could try the Silver Spoon Diner (01737-668049) at 5 Tattenham Crescent, just past the station.
+In the parade of shops just past the station the Silver Spoon Diner (01737-668049) is open to 5pm Mon–Sat, 4pm Sun.